What are offline files?

 Offline Files is a useful sync feature in Windows 7/8/10, which works with Sync Center.
 With the help of Sync Center, all the information ( called offlines files ) can be synced between computer and network servers and the network files and folders are kept available offline on your computer.
 The offline files is just a copy of your network files and folders saved on the computer.

-Thus, you can access offline files even when you are not connected to the network if you enable offline files in Windows 10.
+Thus, you can access offline files even when you are not connected to the network and server if you enable offline files in Windows 10.

 Why you should enable offline files in Windows 10?

 1. Access network files or folders at any time.

 If you want to access network files or folders at any time, especially when your computer is not connected to the network and server, you need to use Offline Files features.

 2. Sync offline files between computer and network drive.

 If you want to sync files with offline files folder or Sync Center, the first thing is to enable offline files and activate Offline Files folder.
 Offline Files Folder is used to keep offline files in sync between your computer and network drive.

 How to enable offline files in Windows 10?